dbrattli/aioreactive/README.md

         return self
 ```

 Sinks are also sources.
 This is similar to how Iterators are also Iterables in Python.
-This enables sinks to be chained together.
-While chaining sinks is not normally done when using aioreactive, it's used extensively by the various sources and operators when you listen to them.
+This enable us to chain sinks together.
+While chaining sinks is not normally done when using aioreactive, it's used extensively by the various sources and operators when you start streaming them.

 ## Streaming sources

-A source starts streaming values by starting the source using `start()`.
+A source starts streaming by using the `start()` function.
 The `start()` function takes a source and an optional sink, and returns a stream.
 If a sink is given it will receive all values that are passed through the source.
 So the `start()` function is used to attach a sink to the source, and start streaming values though source.
 The stream returned by `start()` is cancellable, iterable, and chainable.
 We will learn more about this later.
 Here is an example:

 ```python
 async def asend(value):